mdn/content/files/en-us/web/css/css_multicol_layout/spanning_balancing_columns/index.md

 ### Limitations of column-span

-The `column-span` only has two values.
+The `column-span` can have only two values.
 The initial value `none` means the item does not span and remains within a column.
 The value `all` means the item spans all of the columns.
 There are no values that enable partial spanning, such as having an item span two out of three columns.

 ### Things to watch out for